VITObelgium/mep-catalogclient/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-catalogclient: client to search the PROBA-V MEP catalog
+mep_catalogclient: client to search the PROBA-V MEP catalog
 =======================================================

 This Python client uses the REST service of the `PROBA-V MEP <https://proba-v-mep.esa.int/>`_ catalog,